Webinar Popup Cancel button

 A. Cosmetics with unsubstantiated safety

 Every ingredient in a cosmetic must be substantiated for safety prior to marketing the product.
-Otherwise, the product will be considered misbranded unless it includes a warning label which states:
+Otherwise, the product will be considered misbranded unless it includes a warning label that states:

 Warning: The safety of this product has not been determined.